-The Family Educational Rights and Privacy Act (FERPA) is a federal privacy law that gives parents certain protections with regard to their children’s education records, such as report cards, transcripts, disciplinary records, contact and family information, and class schedules.
+The Family Educational Rights and Privacy Act (FERPA) is a federal privacy law that protects student’s education records.

 - FERPA is a federal law, also known as the Buckley Amendment.

 - FERPA protects the privacy of a student’s education records.